Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsubsection{Single Micronutrient Malnutrition Detection}

 Some studies focus on detecting deficiency of a specific micronutrient.
-Two such papers target iron status \cite{luo_using_2016, pullukhandam2024}, while a third targets vitamin D \cite{patino-alonso_predictive_2022}. \citet{luo_using_2016} used hospital outpatient data collected over three months to predict whether a patient had normal or abnormal ferritin (iron) status.
-The collected data included age, sex, ferritin test results (used as targets), and other ‘predictor’ tests that were conducted in the main hospital lab only (n=5128).
+Two such papers investigate iron status \cite{luo_using_2016, pullukhandam2024}, while a third examines vitamin D \cite{patino-alonso_predictive_2022}. \citet{luo_using_2016} used hospital outpatient data collected over three months to predict whether a patient had normal or abnormal ferritin (iron) status using logistic regression.
+The collected data included age, sex, ferritin test results (used as markers), and other ‘predictor’ tests that were conducted in the main hospital lab only (n=5128, sex breakdown not reported).
 These authors considered the broader clinical usefulness of ML-powered insights, claiming that “predicted ferritin results may sometimes better reflect underlying iron status than measured ferritin” \cite{luo_using_2016}.
-This conclusion was based on dual independent review by pathologists on 26 selected cases where measured and predicted ferritin were ‘highly discrepant’.
-They propose that predicted levels could be used to flag lab-measured ferritin for further review. \citet{pullukhandam2024} use gradient boost on NHANES complete blood count (CBC) data to classify and explain IDA (n=19995).
+This conclusion was based on dual independent review by 2 pathologists on 26 selected cases where measured and predicted ferritin were ‘highly discrepant’.
+They propose that predicted levels could be used to flag lab-measured ferritin for further review. \citet{pullukhandam2024} use gradient boost on NHANES complete blood count (CBC) data to classify and explain IDA (n=19995, sex breakdown not reported).
 They found that the most critical features for IDA are low levels of hemoglobin, higher age, and a higher red blood cell distribution width.